labrynthy/Advanced-keylogger/README.md

 # Advanced-keylogger
-Keylogger which aims transcends a basic keylogger
+Keylogger which aims to transcends a basic keylogger without affecting functionality.